CattoFace/barrcodes/content/posts/blog-building.md

 ## Summary
 As expected, I don't actually need any frameworks to build a basic and performant blog, or even a lot of JavaScript, the [script.js](script.js) file is exactly 56 lines long, without any unreadable minification.[^3]
 Of course modern frameworks have upsides compared to this, there is also [Hugo](https://gohugo.io/), the static website generator written in Go, which pretty much does exactly what I'm doing with `pandoc` plus a few more web and blog oriented features, but I wanted to see what I can do with as little as possible, it's possible that I'll switch to it in the future.
-Sure, it could be nicer, it could have a dynamic home page that doesn't need to be updated when a new article is published, it could have a comments system so other people can more easily send feedback([utterances](https://utteranc.es/) looks like an interesting solution, might add it to all articles later).
+Sure, it could be nicer, it could have a dynamic home page that doesn't need to be updated when a new article is published, it could have a comments system so other people can more easily send feedback([giscus](https://giscus.app/) looks like an interesting solution, might add it to all articles later as part of the `pandoc` templates).
-Maybe it *will* be nicer in the future, but for now, this is all I need.

 [^1]:I lied a little, font picking and the footer design happened after implementing the document system but I'd rather keep all the design writing together.
 [^2]:This was actually added as I was testing this post and learning that the `script.js` link and the reference links are broken.